Local Media Fest

 3:30 p.m. – 5:00 p.m.: Super Sales Workshop Session

 Join hosts Shannon Kinney and Peter Lamb for one of the most energizing sessions of the day.
-Seven local media sales leaders will each share an innovative sales idea that’s actually working right now in the field.
+Three local media sales leaders will each share an innovative sales idea that’s actually working right now in the field.
 Bold strategies, fresh approaches, and real-world tactics you can bring back to your team.
 If you’re looking to shake up your playbook or just need that one spark to ignite your next big idea, this is the session you won’t want to miss.
-Presenters: Shannon Kinney, founder, Dream Local Digital; Peter Lamb, president, Lamb Consulting.
+Presenters: Brandi Nelson, director of sales and special projects, Anchorage Daily News, William Weibert, sr. director of advertising, Chicago Sun Times, Mackenzie Gregory, director of client success, Maine Trust for Local News.
+Moderators: Shannon Kinney, founder, Dream Local Digital; Peter Lamb, president, Lamb Consulting.

 Thursday, August 20